Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

-In~\citep{gu2011towards}, authors propose a supervised feature selection algorithm (FSNet) based on Laplacian Regularized Least Squares (LapRLS).
-In detail, they propose to use linear classifier to capture the relationship between content information and class labels, and incorporate link information by graph regularization.
-Suppose that $\mat{X}\in\mathbb{R}^{n\times d}$ denotes the content matrix with $n$ instances and each instance is associated with a $d$-dimensional feature vector; $\mat{Y}\in\mathbb{R}^{n\times c}$ denotes the class labels matrix such that $\mat{Y}(i,k)=1$ if the class label for the $i$-th instance is $k$, $\mat{Y}(i,k)=0$ otherwise; $\mat{A}$ denotes the adjacency matrix for all $n$ linked instances.
-The network can either be directed and undirected.
-With these notations, LapRLS first attempts to learn a linear classifier $\mat{W}\in\mathbb{R}^{d\times c}$ to map $\mat{X}$ to $\mat{Y}$:
+In~\cite{gu2011towards}, the authors propose a supervised feature selection algorithm (FSNet) based on Laplacian Regularized Least Squares (LapRLS).
+In detail, they propose to use a linear classifier to capture the relationship between content information and class labels, and incorporate link information by graph regularization.
+Suppose that $\mat{X}\in\mathbb{R}^{n\times d}$ denotes the content matrix and $\mat{Y}\in\mathbb{R}^{n\times c}$ denotes the one-hot label matrix, $\mat{A}$ denotes the adjacency matrix for all $n$ linked instances.
+FSNet first attempts to learn a linear classifier $\mat{W}\in\mathbb{R}^{d\times c}$ to map $\mat{X}$ to $\mat{Y}$:

-The regularization term $\|\mat{W}\|_{2,1}$ is included to achieve feature selection.
-It makes makes the feature sparse across all $c$ class labels.
-The other regularization term $\|\mat{W}\|_{F}^{2}$ prevents the overfitting of the model and makes the model more robust in the same time.

-Till now, FSNet has modeled the content information for feature selection.
-However, link information is not considered yet.
-To capture the correlation between link information and content information to select more relevant features, FSNet uses the graph regularization and the basic assumption is that if two instances are linked, their class labels are likely to be similar.
-Taking into consideration the graph regularization, the objective function of FSNet can be mathematically formulated as:
+The term $\|\mat{W}\|_{2,1}$ is included to achieve joint feature sparsity across different classes. $\|\mat{W}\|_{F}^{2}$ prevents the overfitting of the model.
+To capture the correlation between link information and content information to select more relevant features, FSNet uses the graph regularization and the basic assumption is that if two instances are linked, their class labels are likely to be similar, which results in the following objective function:

-where $tr(\mat{W}'\mat{X}'\mat{L}\mat{XW})$ is the graph regularization, $\gamma$ controls the contribution of content information and link information.
-For undirected network, $\mat{L}=\mat{D}-\mat{A}$ is the laplacian matrix where $\mat{D}$ is a diagonal matrix with its diagonal entry as $\mat{D}(i,i)=\sum_{j=1}^{n}\mat{A}(i,j)$.
-For directed network, the laplacian matrix $\mat{L}$ can be obtained either by transforming the network to be undirected $\mat{A}=\max(\mat{A},\mat{A}')$ or by applying the random walk method in~\citep{zhou2005learning}.
-The objective function in Eq.~(\ref{eq:FSNet}) can be solved by proximal gradient descent methods~\citep{nesterov2004introductory}.
-Afterwards, FSNet calculates the $\ell_{2}$-norm value for each feature coefficient vector in $\mat{W}$ and return the top ranked ones.